 Your privacy is important to us.
 This information notice explains what personal data we collect from you and how we use it.
 Please read the summaries below and, if you’d then like more information, contact us.

 Why do we process your personal information?

-We process your personal information, including any special categories of personal information, in connection with purchasing your home, managing your lease, legal charge or managing your home as a part of an estate.
+We process your personal information, including any special categories of personal information, in connection with promoting new developments and events as requested by you, purchasing your home, managing your lease, legal charge or managing your home as a part of an estate.

 This would also include us dealing with any solicitors, financial advisers, employers, valuers and contractors, on such matters as purchasing a home, making repayments, re-mortgaging, staircasing, management of estates and we process this information either because it’s necessary for us to do so in order to manage your sale, lease or estate or because there are laws that allow us, or require us, to process it.
 If you didn’t give us this information, we wouldn’t be able to administer your sale or provide the services under your legal charge or lease.